buildkite-plugins/buildkite-plugin-tester/README.md

     image: buildkite/plugin-tester
 ```

-Test it locally:
+Now you can run it locally:

 ```bash
 docker-compose run --rm tests
 ```

-To set up CI, you can create a `.buildkite/pipeline.yml` file and use the [docker-compose Buildkite Plugin](https://github.com/buildkite-plugins/docker-compose-buildkite-plugin), for example:
+To set up it up in Buildkite, create a `.buildkite/pipeline.yml` file that uses the [docker-compose Buildkite Plugin](https://github.com/buildkite-plugins/docker-compose-buildkite-plugin), for example:

 ```yml
 steps: